balenaltd/handbook/Architecture-Calls.md

 After the call, preferably a few hours later to give people some time to add notes:

-- Run the (postArchCallNotes)[https://github.com/resin-io/supportHQ/blob/master/scripts/arch-call-agenda/postArchCallNotes.js] script.
-This basically fetches Front items with a `#summary ` comment and posts them in flowdock with the #meeting-notes hashtag, so everyone in the team receives the notes.
+- Run the [postArchCallNotes](https://github.com/resin-io/supportHQ/blob/master/scripts/arch-call-agenda/postArchCallNotes.js) script.
+This basically fetches Front items with a `summary-needs-posting` tag and posts them in flowdock with the #meeting-notes hashtag, so everyone in the team receives the notes.

-The notes must also be added in https://github.com/resin-io/balena/wiki/Architecture-Calls
+The notes must also be added in https://github.com/resin-io/balena/wiki/Architecture-Calls (manually at the moment)

 ### Architecture call recordings